5 tips for measuring marketing effectiveness across the funnel

 November 24, 2020 | By: Nina Brentlinger, Sr. Product Marketing Manager

-At this point, you know that a full-funnel approach to Amazon Advertising can be a powerful framework for growing your business on Amazon.
-Not only does a full-funnel strategy make sense in the context of today’s omni-channel journey, but advertisers who take a full-funnel approach also see better results across the funnel—from awareness to consideration to conversion.
+At this point, you know that a full-funnel approach to Amazon Ads can be a powerful framework for growing your business on Amazon.
+Not only does a full-funnel strategy make sense in the context of today’s omni-channel journey, but advertisers who take a full-funnel approach also see better results across the marketing funnel—from brand awareness to consideration to conversion.

 Here are five of our top tips for measuring and optimizing your full-funnel strategy to deliver greater efficiency for your budget and enhanced experiences for your customers.